On the Expressive Power of Geometric Graph Neural Networks: Background

 We work with the permutation group over $n$ elements $S_n$ and the Lie groups $\fG = SO(d)$ or $\fG = O(d)$.
-Invariance to the translation group $T(d)$ is conventionally handled using relative positions or by subtracting the centre of mass from all nodes positions.
-Given one of the standard groups above, for an element $\fg$ we denote by $\mM_\fg$ (or another capital letter) its standard matrix representation.
+Invariance to translations $T(d)$ is conventionally handled using relative positions.
+Given one of the groups above, for an element $\fg$ we denote by $\mM_\fg$ (or another capital letter) its standard matrix representation.